Causal Message Passing for Experiments with Unknown and General Network Interference: Problem Formulation and Main Results

+We restrict ourselves to the setting where $\mu_t$ is constant.
+To simplify the notation, without loss of generality, we modify the coefficients $\CE^n$, $\PE^n$, $\DE^n$, $\ME^n$, and $\CC^n$, assuming $\mu_t+\mu=1$.
+This implies that while the interference pattern can vary over time, i.e., the matrix $\IMatT{t}$ can change completely over time, its mean remains the same throughout the experiment.
+In the context of our example, this means that individuals may interact with different intensity on different days, but the overall interaction level remains constant over time.
+We will show in the numerical simulations of Appendix \S \secServerTimetrend~that the above model is robust even when the data contain seasonal trends (i.e., when $\mu_t$ varies).
+Meanwhile, we anticipate that one approach to handling the case of varying $\mu_t$, similar to our parametric assumption on $\outcomeg{t}{}$, would be to assume a parametric form for $\mu_t$ by expressing it as a linear combination of basis functions of $t$, which we defer to future work.

-Algorithm~\ref{alg:TTE estimation-historical data} provides a step-by-step procedure for estimating the total treatment effect in the specified context.
-It utilizes data with two segments of lengths $T_1$ and $T_2$, where $\pi_1$ fraction of the units are randomly treated in the first segment and $\pi_2$ fraction of the units receive treatment in the second segment.
-Similarly to Algorithm~\ref{alg:CE estimation}, a preprocessing step is performed, followed by two linear regressions to estimate the required parameters in the second step.
-The algorithm then proceeds to estimate the counterfactual scenario of treating everyone and uses this information, along with the observed scenario, to estimate the TTE in the final step.
-Consistency of the resulting estimator is established in $\S$~\ref{sec:Tech_result}, and further details and analyses are provided in the appendices.
+Algorithm~\ref{alg:causal-mp-original} outlines a the procedure for estimating the TTE in the specified context.
+It employs data segmented into two parts of lengths $T_1$ and $T_2$, with treatment probabilities $\pi_1$ and $\pi_2$, respectively.
+Similar to Algorithm~\ref{alg:CE estimation}, it begins with a preprocessing step, followed by two linear regressions to estimate the necessary parameters.
+The algorithm then uses the sample mean of observed outcomes to estimate the counterfactual scenario for the desired treatment level $\desired$ and calculates the TTE in the final step.
+The consistency of this estimator is demonstrated in \S \ref{sec:Tech_result}.

-It is worth highlighting that the Algorithm~\ref{alg:TTE estimation-historical data} operates without the need for covariate estimation.
-Instead, it leverages the available observed data to directly extract the required information.
-This key attribute makes the algorithm particularly useful in scenarios involving unobserved covariates.
-By bypassing the inclusion of covariates in the estimation process, Algorithm~\ref{alg:TTE estimation-historical data} streamlines the analysis and mitigates potential biases and complexities associated with covariate observation or estimation.
+Note that Algorithm~\ref{alg:causal-mp-original} operates without requiring covariate estimation.
+This feature is particularly advantageous in scenarios with unobserved covariates.
+By bypassing the need for covariate inclusion, Algorithm~\ref{alg:causal-mp-original} streamlines the analysis, reducing potential biases and complexities associated with covariate observation or estimation.